jcaillon/Notes/openedge/prolib/prolib.md

 ## Difference between a standard and shared library

-Only 1 byte is changed.
+Only 1 byte is changed, which is the library version.

-The format of file, which is a Uint16 stored in the first 2 bytes, goes from `55051` to `55052` (at least for v11 libraries).

 ![](images/2018-10-25-12-14-16.png)